Aelia Eudocia: Marriage

 Eudocia also built the original Church of St. Polyeuctus in Constantinople, which her great-granddaughter Anicia Juliana greatly expanded and furnished in the 6th century.

 Children

-Eudocia had three children with Theodosius II.
+Eudocia had two, or possibly three, children with Theodosius II.
 Licinia Eudoxia, born in 422, was the oldest.
-Licinia Eudoxia had been betrothed to her cousin, the Western Roman emperor Valentinian III since her birth, whom she married on 29 October 437.
+Licinia Eudoxia had been betrothed since her birth to her cousin, the Western Roman emperor Valentinian III, whom she married on 29 October 437.
 The second child, Flaccilla, died in 431.
-Arcadius was the only son and died in infancy.
-Only a year after she gave birth to her first child, Eudocia was proclaimed Augusta by her husband on 2 January 423.
+Arcadius, if he existed, may have been the only son and died in infancy.
+Only a year after she gave birth to her first child, Eudocia was proclaimed augusta by her husband on 2 January 423.